KalebAsratemedhin/ArtisanAlley/client/README.md

 # ArtisanAlley - Digital Art Marketplace

-ArtisanAlley is a modern digital art marketplace built with Next.js 15, where artists can showcase and sell their artwork while art enthusiasts can discover and purchase unique pieces.
+ArtisanAlley is a modern digital art marketplace built with Next.js 15 and Supabase, where artists can showcase and sell their artwork while art enthusiasts can discover and purchase unique pieces.
 The platform features a rich, interactive user experience with real-time chat, secure payments, and a sophisticated art discovery system.

 ## 🌟 Features